TJReid9/MakeChangeProject/README.md

 - Run MakeChange.java
 - Enter the price of an item
 - Enter the amount paid
-- The program will calculate the amount of change and denominations of currency to returned
+- The program will calculate the correct change and amount of specific denominations of currency to be returned